metral/pulumihome/Asset-inventory-and-threat-model.md

 Threats:
 - An attacker might delete our packages or upload their own.

-  Mitigation: read-only permissions for most members (TODO), strong passwords and 2FA for admins (TODO)
+  Mitigation: Limited membership, 2FA for users

 ### Travis
 - Pulumi source code